Skip to main content

 2. Hold an associate, undergraduate or graduate degree in clinical research and have at least one year of full-time experience (or 1,750 hours part-time) as a clinical research professional during the past two years

-3. Hold an undergraduate or graduate certificate in clinical research with at least 12 credit hours of study, or a total of at least 144 credit hours, from a community college, college or university and hold an associate or bachelor's degree in a science, health science, pharmacy or related field and have at least one year of full-time experience (or 1,750 hours part-time) as a clinical research professional during the past two years
+3. Hold an undergraduate or graduate certificate in clinical research with at least 12 credit hours of study or at least 144 credit hours from a community college, college or university and hold an associate or bachelor's degree in a science, health science, pharmacy or related field and have at least one year of full-time experience (or 1,750 hours part-time) as a clinical research professional during the past two years

 Industry-recognized credential: Society of Clinical Research Associates